kashodiya/my-open-webui/README.md

 Install your own instance of Open WebUI for personal use

 ## Assumptions and pre-requisites
-- Using Windows machine to do isntall the personal version of Open WebUI on AWS
+- Using Windows machine to do install the personal version of Open WebUI on AWS